zhiweit/cs-qa-chatbot/README.md

 ### Observations
 - **GPT-2 Transformer** performed best for generating coherent and semantically meaningful answers.
-- **DistilRoberta-LSTM Hybrid** excelled in contextual understanding but required improvement in lexical similarity (lower BLEU scores).
+- **DistilRoberta-LSTM Hybrid** excelled in contextual understanding, and had the highest BERTScore.
 - **LSTM-LSTM RNN** provided satisfactory results but lacked the sophistication of transformer-based architectures.

 ---